zeltnhug/HughZeltner.github.io/README.md

 -Cleaned roofs and gutters in both commercial and residential settings.

--Learned to work safely and efficiently in a time-sensitive environment.
+-Learned to work safely and efficiently in a time sensitive environment.

 -Strengthened customer service skills by clearly communicating project requirements to clients.